SODA Synthesizer: Agile Accelerator Design from Python to Silicon

 Abstract

-machine learning and graph analytics—are a primary driver behind the renewed
+learning and graph analytics—are a primary driver behind the renewed interest

-implementations while enabling rapid exploration across competing architectural
+into efficient hardware implementations while enabling rapid exploration across

-trade-offs.
-This tutorial presents the state of the art in compiler-driven and
+competing architectural trade-offs.
+This tutorial presents the state of the art

-high-level synthesis (HLS) approaches for agile accelerator design, discussing
+in compiler-driven and high-level synthesis (HLS) approaches for agile

-combines SODA-OPT, an MLIR-based front-end and optimizer that interfaces
+framework.
+SODA combines SODA-OPT, an MLIR-based front-end and optimizer that

-directly with productive Python-based data science and machine learning
+interfaces directly with productive Python-based data science and machine

-frameworks, with Bambu, a state-of-the-art open-source HLS engine capable of
+learning frameworks, with Bambu, a state-of-the-art open-source HLS engine

-generating optimized RTL for data-intensive kernels targeting both FPGA and
+capable of generating optimized RTL for data-intensive kernels targeting both

-ASIC implementations.
-Through guided examples, participants will explore how
+FPGA and ASIC implementations.
+Through guided examples, participants will

 architectural specialization from Python to silicon.